VsixCommunity/docs/docs/getting-started/your-first-extension.md

 ## Running and debugging
 Running your extension is as easy as running any other .NET project.
 Simply hit *F5* to run with the debugger attached or *Ctrl+F5* for running without.

 Doing so will start the Experimental Instance of Visual Studio with your extension installed.
-The Experimental Instance is your regular version Visual Studio, but with separate settings and extensions installed.
+The Experimental Instance is your regular version of Visual Studio, but with separate settings and extensions installed.
 It helps keep things separate.

-When the Experimental Instance starts up, you should see the Insert GUID command in the Edit main menu.
+When the Experimental Instance starts up, you should see the *Insert GUID* command in the *Edit* main menu.

 ![Insert GUID command](../assets/img/insert-guid-command.png)